llenk/connect-4-solo-project/README.md

 Create a .env file in the main folder, and in one line, put `SERVER_SESSION_SECRET=` and then a long, random string.

 You'll need a computer account, which can just be created from the register user page.
 This user should never play a game.
-Add `COMPUTER_ID=`, and the id of the computer account.
+Add `COMPUTER_ID=` to the .env file, and the id of the computer account.
 This will be `1` if that was the first account created.

 To start the development server, run `npm run server` in one terminal tab, and `npm run client` in another.